Parth099/Azure-Certs/AZ-104/05 - Backup and Monitoring/02 - Backups.md

+[^1]: Managed disks are when Azure manages your VM disk for you.
-[^1]: Recall at this point you would not be able to go on your VM.
+[^2]: Recall at this point you would not be able to go on your VM.
 We are under the impression it is down.